CSE-576-NLP-Pronoun-Resolution/Pronoun-Resolution/RecipeQA/Readme.md

 - Use POS tagging to determine the location of the nouns and only collect sentences in which the two nouns are antecedents (appear before the pronoun)

 ## Running the code
 Download the RecipeQA train data.
 Set `input_file_path` to the path of the JSON file.
 Optionally, set `output_file_path` to the file in which you would like to save the filtered sentences.
+You may also change the portion of the dataset to filter by changing `start_index` and `end_index`.